rouhat/AMR-Trends-Kurdistan-Iraq/README.md

 Raw isolate-level data is **not publicly available**.
 It is held at the hospital and contains routine clinical laboratory records.

-Aggregate results and the full analysis code will be published in this repository once the analysis is complete.

 The dataset has been de-identified: no patient names or identifiers are retained.